The content on this site is information only and is not legal advice. If you need legal advice please contact us.

 Categories for special circumstances include:

-You’ll need some evidence that demonstrates your special circumstance and why it may have caused you to break the law.
+You’ll need to provide supporting evidence from a qualified practitioner that demonstrates your special circumstance and how your condition or circumstance caused you commit the offence.
 Depending on your circumstance, this may include reports or letters from:

 If you’re experiencing special circumstances, you may be in a vulnerable situation.